-• Why choose the greatest restriction?

-• Why not opt for flexibility?

-rely on EIS to place restrictions based on site-specific criteria at time of development
+- Why choose the greatest restriction? - difficult to remove later once embedded in Official Plan - Why not opt for flexibility? - rely on EIS to place restrictions based on site-specific criteria at time of development

-NHS Criteria

-The Right Balance - or Too Restrictive?
+NHS Criteria The Right Balance - or Too Restrictive?

-Broad Brush Approach

-- based on tentative and low-accuracy data - Overlay of many NHS criteria --> unintended consequences - NHS cut off some areas leaving them without road access - Ad hoc choices usually made in favour of more protection - less room for residential development - Overlay of landform criterion redundant - other criteria protected significant portion of Moraine without it

-Owners are not partners

-- no decision making ability about their land - Flexibility needed to allow adjustments later where appropriate - plan too restrictive for this stage the partnership is not very equal: landowners provide the assets and the City has all of the voting shares
+- Broad Brush Approach - based on tentative and low-accuracy data - Overlay of many NHS criteria --> unintended consequences - NHS cut off some areas leaving them without road access - Ad hoc choices usually made in favour of more protection - less room for residential development - Overlay of landform criterion redundant - other criteria protected significant portion of Moraine without it - Owners are not partners - no decision making ability about their land - Flexibility needed to allow adjustments later where appropriate - plan too restrictive for this stage